The Magic of Checklists: Homeschool Made Easy

 Samples and Examples

-Here are some checklists I’ve created.
-If you click on the images below they will take you to the actual documents you can download (if you want to).
+I’ve included several of my checklists on my Free Printables Page.
 I hope these make it easier for those of you who are using some of the same curriculum that I have used over the past three years!!

 You will notice that some of these have gray-scale numbers for the lessons.
 With these checklists, I check or highlight directly on top of the gray number.